njdbickhart/labnotes/project_notes/variantcalling_projects/Notes_20160511_dbick_joels_variantcalling_project.md

 * **final_file_joel_bulls.list** -> Contains bam files that we currently maintain from Genome Canada and our project
 * **1000_bulls_sequenced_joels_bulls.list** -> Contains the names (reformatted) of bulls that were in the 1000 bulls data files but we do not have the bams for.

+<a name="onethousand"></a>
+## Generating 1000 bulls SNP and INDEL annotations

+I am going to create tabular excel output for Joel by splitting the 1000 bull genomes files into